gurnadi/CTF/README.md

 # CTF
-This are a compilation of CTF scenario in many competition in Indonesia.
+These are compilation of CTF scenario in many competition in Indonesia.

 Some of them is not answering yet.